Glossary

 Setting

-A configurable parameter or option within the platform that determines how specific features or functionalities operate.
+A configurable parameter that controls the operation of specific features or functionalities within the platform.

 Static Webpage Reverse Proxy

-A feature that routes client requests for static web pages (e.g., HTML, CSS, JS) through a reverse proxy.
-It optimizes delivery by caching responses and managing access to static resources, ensuring faster load times and enhanced security.
+A feature that routes client requests for static web pages (e.g., HTML, CSS, JS) through a reverse proxy, optimizing delivery with caching and access management for faster load times and enhanced security.

 System Configs

-A section for managing the platform's core settings, including system preferences, item configurations, proxy settings, and API-related parameters.
+A section for managing core platform settings, including preferences, item configurations, proxy settings, and API parameters.

 System Information